HL7/ebm/input/pagecontent/index.md

 The CTISRecord Profile was renamed StudyRegistryRecord Profile.
 The M11ResearchStudy Profile was renamed StudyDesign Profile to improve coordination with the Vulcan UDP IG (Pharmaceutical Research Protocol IG).

+The ResearchStudySite Profile was added express site-specific data for a research study.

 The StudyRegistrationRecord Profile was revised to use the ResearchStudyIsLowInterventionTrial Extension, to use the translation extension in condition.text, and to use the ResearchStudyIsRareDisease Extension in ResearchStudy.condition